 Infant ear protection is important because babies and children have more sensitive, better hearing as you do as an adult.
 But over time, this will get damaged, and hearing loss cannot be easily repaired.
-In most cases hearing loss is permanent.
+In most cases, hearing loss is permanent.

 It is easy to protect and care for your child’s hearing.
 So that it will still be good in later life.
 It just requires that you keep them away from noises that are too loud.
 When this is not possible, they need to wear some sort of baby ear protection.

-This article will help you to understand how to look after their hearing.
+This article will help you understand how to look after their hearing.
 What noisy situations should be avoided.
 Then, what the best earmuffs are for your children when any loud noises cannot be avoided.

 “Noise that is potentially dangerous to an adult is even more dangerous to a child”